 Arachnodactyly is a condition in which the fingers are long, slender, and curved.
-They look like a spider's legs.
+They look like the legs of a spider (arachnid).

 - Marfan syndrome